alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 * Verifying your account in the Authenticator app can be weirdly buggy.
   Sometimes it doesn’t work the first time, but for the facilitators we all connected after somewhere between 1 and 10 attempts.
-* Make sure you allow notifications on your authenticator app, and check you don’t have Do not Disturb mode on.
+* Make sure you allow notifications on your authenticator app.
+* Check you don’t have Do not Disturb mode on.
 * You have to be SUPER FAST at acknowledging the notification on your app!
   The access codes update every 30 seconds.
   If at first you don’t succeed...